Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/UpgradeTo50.md

 The use of these make code simpler and more reliable.

 Deprecated classes and methods have been removed, and the module structure and third-party jar use has been improved.

+Java WebStart has been deprecated as of [Java 9](https://www.oracle.com/technetwork/java/javase/9-deprecated-features-3745636.html#JDK-8184998){:target="_blank"}.
+As such, we no longer utilize WebStart.

 ## netCDF-Java API Changes